ahmgithubahm/winredock/README.md

 the application windows to their previous sizes and positions.

 It is a *tool* so don't expect to be a production class application.
-(Comments and requess for improvement are welcome, however.)
+(Comments and requests for improvement are welcome, however.)

 ### Not compiling